 Gemma (Saint Gemma Galgani) - Richly fragrant, for the "Flower of Lucca", with tomato flower, black fig and honey.

-Eldest daughter of a poor pharmacist; her mother died when Gemma was seven, her father when the girl was eighteen, and she took over the care of her seven brothers and sisters.
+Eldest daughter of a poor pharmacist, her mother died when Gemma was seven, her father when the girl was eighteen, and she took over the care of her seven brothers and sisters.
 Her health was always poor, and between that and her home life she never finished school.
 Cured in her 20’s of spinal meningitis by prayers to the Sacred Heart of Jesus, Saint Gabriel of Our Lady of Sorrows, and Saint Marguerite Marie Alacoque.
 Rejected by the religious orders to which she applied as they were concerned about her health, would not believe her cure, and were suspicious of the claims of a miracle.
 She became a Passionist tertiary.
 Stigmatist, receiving the wounds on her hands and feet each Thursday evening through Friday afternoon starting in June 1899 and continuing into 1901.
 Visionary; she saw her guardian angel daily, and had visits from Jesus, Mary, Saint Gabriel of Our Lady of Sorrows, and the devil who tempted her to spit on the cross and break a rosary.
-L

-Size: 4 oz net weight
+- Full Bar Size: 4 oz minimum net weight

-My aesthetic for this year's range of soaps is simple, elegant, fragrant.
 Lard soaps yield a gentle cleansing action, soft and creamy lather and a bar that is hard and long-lasting.
 All soaps are hand poured, trimmed, beveled and polished during the curing process.
 All bars have natural variation in finish and color due to the nature of being handcrafted, and there can be variation from batch to batch.